The Filmmaker’s Guide to the Establishing Shot

 The Classic Shot

-There are many instances where it is better to establish a particular building rather than an entire city.
+There are many instances where it’s better to establish a particular building rather than an entire city.
 A simple wide shot of the building that tilts up suggests the scene will occur on an upper floor, but what about taking it one step further?

-In the FX TV series Fargo, episode three of the first season opens with an establishing shot of a skyscraper.
-We can assume from the placement of the camera that the scene will likely occur in the offices outlined in red.
+In the FX TV series Fargo, Season 1, Episode 3 opens with an establishing shot of a skyscraper.
+We can assume from the camera placement that the scene will likely occur in the offices outlined in red.

-Then through a dissolve cut, we come closer to the building, indicating even further where in the skyscraper the scene will occur.
+Then, through a dissolve cut, we come closer to the building, indicating even further where the scene will occur in the skyscraper.

-Finally, through a second dissolve transition, we come closer still, isolating a single window in the composition.
+Finally, we come closer through a second dissolve transition, isolating a single window in the composition.
 This is our visual cue that the scene will occur in this office.

-Many consider shots like this classic because they appeared often in older films.
-They run the risk of slowing the visual pace, but in the case of Fargo, the progression of classic shots works perfectly.
+Many consider shots like this classic because they often appear in older films.
+They run the risk of slowing the visual pace, but in the case of Fargo, the progression of traditional shots works perfectly.